7 International Marketing Challenges (and How to Overcome Them)

 Postal services, international shipping and supply chains are integral to launching a brand internationally or within any country where you don't have an existing base.
 Many businesses find that sourcing raw materials, maintaining profit margins or meeting delivery deadline guarantees is complex.

 Setting up a solid, reliable supply chain with backup vendors or sourcing options works well and avoids stumbling blocks where production or customer service doesn't meet expectations.
+For brands entering markets through e-commerce first, last-mile delivery expectations vary significantly.
+What is considered standard speed in Germany may be a premium service in other markets.

 5. Variations in Currency Exchange Rates